BijuAle/BijuAle.com.np/src/pages/about.md

 ---

 ![I, and my volunteer partner Kristian with our host familis' kids in Dhading]({{ '/assets/images/biju.png' | url }})

-Caption: _I, and my volunteer partner Kristian Hillerup Jørgensen with our host familis' children in Dhading, Nepal (2018)_
+Image Caption: _I, and my volunteer partner Kristian Hillerup Jørgensen with our host familis' children in Dhading, Nepal (2018)_

 I, _Biju Ale_, am a John 3:16 Christian.
 I am interested in Philosophy, Theology, and Science.
 Welcome to my website, where I try to write about my formative experiences and occasional musings, and share .